How To Create Rental Application? (Incomplete Without This)

 As a good practice, you should charge on an actual cost basis and for the reasonable cost of your time spent in going through the application.
 You should never ever see rental application fees as a source of some quick revenue.

 Furthermore, only charge fees when you actually have an intent to run a background and credit check on the renter.
-If you have received more than one application and you are charged for all these, it is better to return money for those that haven’t gone through the check.
+If you have received more than one application and have charged for all of these, it is better to return money for those that haven’t gone through the check.